 I love homemade waffles!
 Did you know Jackie Kennedy is known for making amazing waffles?
 This homemade waffles recipe from Jackie Kennedy is light, fluffy, and oh so delicious.

-The story goes this this recipe was John F. Kennedy’s favorite thing to eat for breakfast.
+The story goes this recipe was John F. Kennedy’s favorite thing to eat for breakfast.
 And I can see why, they are incredibly yummy.

 Next time you are craving waffles give this homemade waffles recipe a try.
 They are very easy to make.
 If I can do it, you can do it!